wp-plugins/wp-e-commerce-predictive-search/readme.txt

 Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
 This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

 * 100% compatible with WordPress v3.8.0 admin interface.
-* Backward compatibility to WordPress v3.5.0
+* Backward compatibility to WordPress v3.7.0
 * App style admin interface.
 * Admin app interface is fully mobile and tablet responsive.

 = Lite & Pro Version Admin Interface =
-All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
-Pro Version features and settings are easy to spot on the admin dashboard, Predictive Search Widget and shortcode pop-up as they are inside of a Yellow border.
-The Pro Version settings are all active on the admin panels so they can be used to get a great idea of how they work and what is available BUT the settings do not save when changes are saved and hence are not applied to the front end.
-Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.
+* All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+* Pro Version features and settings are easy to spot on the admin dashboard, Predictive Search Widget and shortcode pop-up as they are inside of a Yellow border.
+* The Pro Version settings are all active on the admin panels so they can be used to get a great idea of how they work and what is available BUT the settings do not save when changes are saved and hence are not applied to the front end.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

-= Lite Version Support =
+>= Premium Support =

-As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.
+>
+>The a3rev team does not provide support for the WP e-Commerce Predictive Search plugin on the WordPress.org forums.
+One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/wp-e-commerce-plugins/predictive-search/) to people who have purchased a [WP e-Commerce Predictive Search Pro](http://a3rev.com/shop/wp-e-commerce-predictive-search-pro/) plugin Lifetime License.
+>
+>The Pro Version has lots of extra features that coupled with developer support might be well worth your investment!

 = Pro Version Upgrade =